We know what you’re thinking.

 Overall, we really enjoyed our time spent in this wonderful museum.

 Back to the hotel to drop off purchases & freshen up a little, then a short walk over to Charlotte Square to attend a talk/interview with one of Ken’s all-time favourite authors at the Edinburgh Book Festival: Ian Rankin, who is the author of the John Rebus book series, which has been adapted for TV (it’s on Hulu, if you’re interested in gritty crime shows, or just want to see more of Edinburgh & its environs) and, more recently, as a stage production, which is getting good reviews.

 Ian Rankin is a relaxed and entertaining speaker, and held the audience’s attention for the entirety of the session.
 He spoke of his early days, his influences, his interests, his creative processes, and much more.
 Shown here is a photo of Ian Rankin that Ken took in Brooklyn, New York when he met him at a previous book-signing event, a few years before:

 It adds a certain other dimension and familiarity to reading the books of any author, when you hear insights and anecdotes from the authors themselves.
-This author is so much in tune with his readership that when I tweeted about having gone to see him, he replied to my tweet with a ‘Thumbs Up’, in very quick fashion!
+This author is so much in tune with his readership that when Ken tweeted about having gone to see him, he replied to the tweet with a ‘Thumbs Up’, in very quick fashion!

 We left the Book Fair and went to eat at The Cambridge Bar, which was at the other end of the block that our hotel was on, and then the only thing left was – bed!